 Veterinary technology coursework consists of basic, professional and clinical animal science and veterinary subjects.
 Typical classes include:

 - Animal nursing and dentistry

 - Animal anatomy and physiology

 Career Outlook and Salary Info

-The U.S. Bureau of Labor Statistics, www.bls.gov, predicts job growth of 52% for veterinary technicians and technologists from 2010 to 2020.
-These workers earned an annual median wage of $30,290 in May 2012.
+The U.S. Bureau of Labor Statistics predicts job growth of 19% for veterinary technicians and technologists from 2014 to 2024.
+These workers earned an annual median wage of $31,800 in May 2015.
 Graduates of veterinary technology programs have the knowledge to work in a variety of environments, such as veterinary hospitals, laboratories, wildlife centers, zoos and pharmaceutical companies.
 Many veterinary technicians decide to go on to veterinary school.

 Most graduates of veterinary technology bachelor's degree programs are eligible to sit for the Veterinary Technician National Examination (VTNE), which is administered by the American Association of Veterinary State Boards (www.aavsb.org).
 This credentialing exam demonstrates entry-level knowledge and skills in veterinary technology.
 Successful completion of the VTNE is required by some states for licensure.